jairajs89/zerver/README.md

 ```

 This will create a file called `main.min.js` containing everything from `cards.js`, `app.js` and `main.js` in a minified format.
+Files are only minified when the production flag is passed on startup.
 Note that for this to work the order, names and number of files must match across both the html and manifest file.

 The type of files that can be minified are listed below: